dr-natetorious/LAW-531_Business_Law/Week1_Intro/README.md

 # Week 1: Introduction to Law, Legal Forms of Business and Alternative Dispute Resolution

+- Define the functions of law in society.
+- Define the role of law in business.
+- Differentiate among the legal forms of business.
+- Differentiate among non-judicial methods of alternative dispute resolution.

 ## Assignment

 Write a paper of no more than 1,050 words reviewing a state level (not federal) business dispute taken either from your own experience, the text, or your own personal research.
 Include the following: